1. Do you offer quality homestay families at ECLC?

-14. I want to move out from my homestay family.
+14. I want to move out from my homestay.
 How much notice do I have to give?

-Students must notify their homestay family and ECLC of the exact moving date at least 4 weeks before they wish to leave.
-Students must complete the Homestay Leaving Notification Form, ask the homestay family to sign, and provide to the Accommodations Administrator.
-Fees for the 4 weeks must be paid even if students leave before the 4 weeks have ended.
+Students must notify their homestay family and ECLC of the exact moving date at least four weeks before they wish to leave.
+Students must complete the Homestay Leaving Notification Form, ask the homestay family to sign, and provide it to the Accommodations Coordinator.
+Fees for the four weeks must be paid even if students leave before the four weeks have ended.
 If no notice is given, students will have to pay the full fees.

 15. I am under 19 years of age and want to live in an apartment.
 Can I do this?

-Minor students (under 19 years of age) must participate in the Homestay Program while attending ECLC full time unless they have a custodian who is a Canadian citizen and prove this with the required documentation.
-If the student begins in our homestay program and wishes to move out, he/she must still give the 4-week notice to their homestay family and ECLC.
-The 4-week notice will be in effect once all signed documents have been given to the Accommodations Administrator.
+No. Minor students (under 19 years of age) must participate in the Homestay Program while attending ECLC full time unless they have a custodian who is a Canadian citizen and prove this with the required documentation.
+If students begin in our homestay program and wishes to move out when they are 19 or older, they must still give the four-week notice to their homestay family and ECLC.
+The four-week notice will be in effect once all signed documents have been given to the Accommodations Coordinator.

 16. Can I move to an apartment when I turn 19?

-Yes, but you still must give the 4-weeks’ notice to the homestay family and Accommodations Administrator.
+Yes, but you still must give the four-weeks’ notice to the homestay family and Accommodations Coordinator.